PointCloudLibrary/pcl/doc/advanced/content/pcl2.rst

  * drop templating on point types, thus making :pcl:`PointCloud <pcl::PointCloud>` template free
  * drop the :pcl:`Header <std_msgs::Header>` structure, or consolidate all the above information (width, height, is_dense, sensor_origin, sensor_orientation) into a single struct
  * make sure we can access a slice of the data as a *2D image*, thus allowing fast 2D displaying, [u, v] operations, etc
+ * make sure we can access a slice of the data as a subpoint cloud: only certain points are chosen from the main point cloud
  * implement channels (of a single type!) as data holders, e.g.:

    * cloud["xyz"] => gets all 3D x,y,z data
    * cloud["normals"] => gets all surface normal data
    * etc
+ * internals should be hidden : only accessors (begin, end ...) are public, this facilitating the change of the underlying structure
  * Capability to construct point cloud types containing the necessary channels *at runtime*.
 This will be particularly useful for run-time configuration of input sensors and for reading point clouds from files, which may contain a